Drogo of Hauteville: First years in Southern Italy

 Around 1035/7, Drogo journeyed to Southern Italy with his brothers William Iron Arm and Humphrey, to strengthen the ranks of Rainulf Drengot, Count of Aversa, the first Norman mercenary lord who had been granted a fief.
 Together with Rainulf, the Hauteville brothers took part in a military operation led by Guaimar IV of Salerno against Pandulf IV, Prince of Capua.

 With time, Drogo and his brothers put themselves under the direct service of Guaimar IV.
-Under Guaimar's authority, Norman and Lombard forces served the Byzantine army in an attempt to conquer Sicily from the Saracens.
-After two years, however, they left the expedition because of a loot dispute.
-In 1040 they joined a Lombard rebellion in Apulia, this time against the Byzantines.
+Under Guaimar's authority, Norman and Lombard forces under Arduin served the Byzantine army under George Maniakes in an attempt to conquer Sicily from the Saracens.
+Drogo participated in the Battle of Messina and the reconquest of Syracuse.
+However, after the Battle of Troina the Lombard and Norman force left the expedition because of a dispute in dividing the spoils.
+In 1040, they joined a Lombard rebellion in Apulia, this time against the Byzantines.

 During said rebellion, Drogo's brother William Iron Arm had managed to keep the Normans under his control, and was the key to many victories.
 Thus, in September 1042, William was nominated Count of all the Normans in Apulia, with the Norman capital in Melfi.
 His title and territories were recognized by Guaimar IV; In turn, William declared himself Guimar's vassal, as Guaimar assumed the title of Duke of Apulia and Calabria.
 In this occasion, Drogo was given Venosa.
 He took advantage of his new possession, and also occupied Bovino in 1045.